sourcegraph/checkup/README.md

 **It features an elegant, minimalistic CLI and an idiomatic Go library.
 They are completely interoperable and their configuration is beautifully symmetric.**

-This is a new tool.
+This tool is a WIP.
 Please use liberally with discretion and report any bugzies!

 ## Intro